 RWAF YouTube Channel

 Have you seen our new YouTube channel?
-Our wonderful volunteer Alice Higgs, a third year student studying Animal Welfare and Society at the University of Winchester, has been hard at work improving the look and the content of the RWAF channel.
-As well as making the channel look more appealing, Alice has been researching what type of videos on YouTube are popular with rabbit owners.
+Our wonderful volunteer Alice Higgs, a third-year student studying Animal Welfare and Society at the University of Winchester, has worked hard at improving the RWAF channel’s look and content.
+As well as making the channel look more appealing, Alice has been researching what types of videos on YouTube are popular with rabbit owners.
 This will help us to produce content that will have the biggest impact.

-Most excitingly, Alice has hosted some ‘reaction’ videos, which feature our very own fabulous Dr Richard Saunders, along with our amazing Patron Dr Emma Milne.
-The videos respond to existing YouTube content and add the important facts about rabbit welfare that viewers and owners need to know.
+Most excitingly, Alice has hosted some ‘reaction’ videos, which feature our fabulous Dr Richard Saunders and our amazing Patron, Dr Emma Milne.
+The videos respond to existing YouTube content and add important facts about rabbit welfare that viewers and owners need to know.
 Reaction videos can be made in response to both positive and negative content, but sadly there are countless videos on YouTube that contain terrible welfare messages.
 The videos will be loaded in the very near future.